nergalex/f5-aks-kic-lab/source/class3/module2/module2.rst

 - For that use case, the **application named cafe** has been deployed
 - The application cafe is composed of **2 services**: **cofee-svc** and **tea-svc**
 - The application has been deployed in the **NameSpace cafe-ns**
+- For TLS, a certificate and keys have been deployed into the namespace cafe-ns under the name of **cafe-secret**
 - The Custom Resource Definitions **VirtualServer** and **VirtualServerRoute** have been installed

 .. note::